 It is now a tradition for brides to carry a sprig of white heather for good luck in their marriage to come.

 The Celts often referred to heather as a plant of attraction, romance and intoxication.
 Ale and mead were made using heather, explaining the intoxication, but it also had many other practical uses.

 Heather was used in thatching, boom-making, rope-twisting, basket-weaving, stuffing mattresses and making dyes.
 Heather honey was produced by beekeepers and heather flowers and leaves were used in medicine to treat coughs and asthma and as an ointment for arthritis and rheumatism.

 Just as the extremely useful willow tree was the source of the word witch, it is believed heather or, more specifically, heath, the land upon which the heather grows, is the source of the word heathen.

 ‘Heathen’ changed meaning

-Despite this there are some delightful superstitions that still surround heather.
+Despite this, there are some delightful superstitions that still surround heather.
 Heather is the tree of the summer solstice.
 It is said that it lights the flames of fairy passions, opening the door between this world and the Otherworld.

 If you wish to attract the fairies, make an offering of heather during Beltane.
-Heather is also associated with spiritual healing and development and worn as a charm, protection against violent crime.
+Heather is also associated with spiritual healing and development and is worn as a charm, protection against violent crime.